ppothapa/pyICON_EXCLAIM/doc/documentation.rst

   3. Doing some calculations
   4. Interpolating the data
   5. Plotting the data
-  6. (Optional) Saving the data to netcdf
+  6. (Optional) Saving the data to NetCDF

-It is important to note that it is very well possible to use both,  Jupyter Notebooks or simple python scripts.
+It is important to note that it is very well possible to use both,  Jupyter Notebooks and simple python scripts.

-Example for a typical use case
+Example of a typical use case
 ------------------------------

 To be continued...